kristijanhusak/vim-carbon-now-sh/README.md

 ```vimL
 let g:carbon_now_sh_browser = 'google-chrome'
 ```

+Mac users might need to set this to `open` to have it open a new tab in your default browser.

 ### Options
 You can set the query string that will be passed to [https://carbon.now.sh](https://carbon.now.sh).